annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/provisioningstatusinfo.md

 ---
 title: provisioningStatusInfo resource type
-description: Describes the provisioningStatusInfo resource type with its properties and a JSON representation. ms.localizationpriority: medium
+description: Learn about how the provisioningStatusInfo resource type describes the status of the provisioning summary event. ms.localizationpriority: medium
 author: "ArvindHarinder1"
 ms.prod: "governance"